lloesche/valheim-server-docker/README.md

 ### Joining Directly via Hostname/IP

 Valheim has since added the `Join IP` button to the `Join Game` tab.
-If you click the `Join IP` button, you are prompted to enter your server's IP and port.
+If you click the `Join IP` button, you are prompted to enter your server's IP address and port number.
 If you left the `SERVER_PORT` at its default value of `2456`, you do not have to enter the port.
-The IP or URL of your server will suffice.
+The hostname or IP of your server will suffice.
 If you changed the port, you have to specify it like this: `example.com:3333`.

 This method of connecting to your server will work even if your server is not public (i.e., you set `SERVER_PUBLIC` to `false`).